Russian language in Latvia: 2004 education reform

-2019–2021 education reform
+2019–2022 education reform

 On January 23, 2018, the Cabinet of Ministers agreed to begin an education reform in 2019 that included a gradual transition to Latvian as the sole language of general tuition in all ethnic minority secondary schools and increase the percentage of general subjects taught in Latvian in ethnic minority elementary schools (at least 50% for grades 1–6 and 80% for grades 7–9), with the exception of native language, literature and subjects related to culture and history of the ethnic minorities that will continue to be taught in the respective minority languages.
-On February 8, 2018 Saeima sent the amendments for review in the Saeima Education, culture and science committee.
+On February 8, 2018, Saeima sent the amendments for review in the Saeima Education, culture and science committee.
 On March 9 the amendments were upheld in a second reading on Saeima and finally passed on March 23 in the third and final reading.
 On April 3, 2018, the amendments to Education Law and General Education Law were announced by President of Latvia Raimonds Vējonis.

+Private universities and colleges

 On July 4, 2018, Vējonis promulgated a controversial bill proposed by the Ministry of Education and Science on extending the same language restrictions for public higher education institutions to apply for private universities and colleges as well, meaning that private higher education institutions beginning from September 1, 2019, will not be allowed to enrol new students in study programs taught in non-official languages of the European Union, including Russian, and will have to complete the respective ongoing study programs by December 31, 2022.
 The bill was opposed by the opposition Social Democratic Party "Harmony", the Latvian Russian Union as well as the heads of several universities and NGOs.

 Riga International School of Economics and Business Administration Vice-Rector Igors Graurs said it will affect the export capacity of Latvia's education, resulting in about 54 million euro loss for the Latvian economy.
-Similar view was expressed by Student Union of Latvia who called the proposal "a threat to study program development and education competitiveness in the European Higher Education Area, as well as the world."
+A similar view was expressed by Student Union of Latvia who called the proposal "a threat to study program development and education competitiveness in the European Higher Education Area, as well as the world."
+On 9 February 2023, Constitutional Court of Latvia ruled that the prohibition of private universities and other higher education institutions to implement education programmes in Russian and other non-official languages of the European Union does not breach the Constitution of Latvia.
+Ministry of Foreign Affairs of Russia criticised the ruling as "politically motivated".
+On 14 September 2023, European Court of Human Rights delivered its judgment in the case Džibuti and Others v.
+Latvia, unanimously ruling that the said restrictions do not violate the European Convention on Human Rights.